LbertKamu/H-manual/2OurLifeTheWayItIs/moy3_Inputs.md

 So, when something happens the way we want it to happen we are happy for that day. and when nothing happen the way we want, we are miserable.

 ## lets recap:(if you haven't skipped the text.)
-Input is the life that you are living and facing everyday situation.
+Inputs are the life that you are living and facing everyday.
-Inputs might make you pleasure into pain and might turn you pain into pleasure, We have no control over the inputs we get from the day or the daily living.
+Inputs might make your pleasure into pain and might turn your pain into pleasure, We have no control over the inputs we get from the day or the daily living.
-Input challenges you likes and dislikes, your pain and pleasure.
+Input challenges your likes and dislikes, your pain and pleasure.